OpenInternet/Infuse/content/learning-path/2/introduction.ar.md

 - [Analyzing Malware](/en/learning-path/3/): Taking malware apart to understand how it functions and what it does.
 In addition, this learning path contains beginner-to-intermediate approaches to static, dynamic, and network-based determination of whether a given sample is malicious; in cases such methods are not sufficient for a determination, additional analysis skills are covered in this subsequent learning path.
 - [Detecting, Investigating and Tracking Malicious Infrastructure](/en/learning-path/1/): Targeted malware generally communicates with command & control, exfiltration, or delivery infrastructure.
 This learning path will help with investigating and understanding this infrastructure.

-Web Application Security Fundamentals: Some malware is delivered as a web application or a browser exploit.
+- Web Application Security Fundamentals: Some malware is delivered as a web application or a browser exploit.
 Some of the skills covered in this learning path will help you with browser-based malware detection and analysis.

-## Other resources and links

-{{% resource title="Helpdesk Workflow: Client Receives a Suspicious/Phishing Email" languages="English" cost="Free" description="Access Now helpline community documentation for responding to suspicious/phishing emails" url="https://accessnowhelpline.gitlab.io/community-documentation/58-Suspicious_Phishing_Email.html#" %}}

-{{% resource title="List of all DNS record types" languages="English, Chinese, Japanese, Korean, Russian, Serbian, Ukrainian, Esperanto, Hungarian, Vietnamese, Italian, Spanish, French" cost="Free" description="Includes (almost?) all DNS record types." url="https://en.wikipedia.org/wiki/List_of_DNS_record_types" %}}

-{{% resource title="Amnesty reports on phishing campaigns" languages="Multiple, depending on the report" cost="Free" description="A list of examples of how a targeted phishing campaign against human right defenders, activists and journalists looks" url="https://www.amnesty.org/en/search/phishing/" %}}